Akshatoff/Lakshman/README.md

 # Laksh-man - Premium Furniture & Home Decor E-commerce

 A modern, responsive e-commerce website built with Next.js 14, featuring a complete furniture and home decor shopping experience with admin management capabilities.
+Now powered by Supabase PostgreSQL database and Cloudinary CDN for images.

+> **✨ Recently Upgraded**:
+> - Migrated from JSONBin to Supabase PostgreSQL database
+> - Integrated Cloudinary CDN for image hosting
+> - **NEW: Complete Supabase Authentication System** for user accounts, cart persistence, wishlists, and more!

 ## 🚀 Features